DIY Dining Bench – Emmerson Bench

 Then when it came to framing the front, I cut a board mitered at 45 degrees off square and clamped it to the front of the bench so I could cut the leg piece perfect before gluing and stapling!

 Well, that was it!!
-I added three coats of poly and all done… and for only 27 bucks!!
+I added three coats of poly and it’s all done!
+And for only 27 bucks!!
 So, the total dining room redo has only cost $147…that is for a table and a bench!!
 That is amazing!!
 I love it!!
-Now maybe I can decide on a rug and find the money for it in my couch cushions!!
-Hahaha!!
+Now maybe I can decide on a rug and find the money for it in my couch cushions!😜

-If you build one of your own I would love to see it…you can email me pictures at [email protected] or tag me in your photo on Facebook or Instagram!!
+If you build a DIY Emmerson Dining Bench of your own I would love to see it…you can email me pictures at cara.theinspiredworkshop(at)gmail.com or tag me in your photo on Facebook or Instagram!!
 Whatever you build or craft I just hope you LOVE every minute of it!!